Joanna Natasegara

-Joanna Natasegara is a British film director and producer.
+Joanna Natasegara (born October 1980) is an English film director and producer.
 She produced Virunga (2014) and The White Helmets (2016), for which she received nominations for Academy Award in the categories of Best Documentary Feature and Best Documentary (Short Subject), respectively; she won the latter.
 Both nominations were shared with director Orlando von Einsiedel.
 She also worked on The Price of Kings, a documentary film series with each film focusing on a specific world leader.

-Natasegara is a graduate of the Human Rights programme at the London School of Economics and Political Science.
+She founded her London-based production company Violet Films in 2014.

+Early life and education

+From Manchester, she grew up in Chorlton and Whalley Range and attended Withington Girls' School.
+She went on to graduate from Cardiff University in 2003 with a Bachelor of Arts (BA) in Religious and Theological Studies.
+She then completed a Master of Science (MSc) in Human Rights at the London School of Economics (LSE) in 2005.